European Journal of Neurodegenerative Diseases 2022; 11(2) July-December: 56-64

 ABSTRACT

 Scuba diving is practised as a recreational sport and for commercial and military purposes.
 Divers breathe gas mixtures at partial pressure and are subjected to stress from the hyperbaric environment.
-Decompression illness (DCI) is a severe risk to divers and can affect the nervous system.
+Decompression illness (DCI) is a serious risk for divers and can affect the nervous system.
 Cerebral white matter (WM) lesions and cognitive impairment have been identified in divers, and although some cases are linked with DCI, others showed no apparent connection.
-It has been proposed that diving may have negative neurological consequences regardless of the history of DCI, but studies have been inconclusive and hard to interpret.
-Further research is needed, and blood tau protein levels could be a promising tool to assess neuronal stress associated with diving to determine the long-term neurologic consequences of scuba diving.
+It has been proposed that the act of diving may have negative neurological consequences regardless of history of DCI, but studies have been inconclusive and hard to interpret.
+Further research is needed, and blood tau protein levels could be a promising tool to assess neuronal stress associated with diving, in order to determine the long-term neurologic consequences related to scuba diving.

-Keywords: scuba, diving, decompression, neurological, brain, lesions, cognitive, DCI, DCS, AGE
+KEYWORDS: scuba, diving, decompression, neurological, brain, lesion, cognitive, DCI, DCS, AGE

 INTRODUCTION

-There are certainly benefits for those who practice diving, such as the physical activity, social interaction, and stress reduction it can provide, as well as the opportunity to immerse in nature and open blue waters (2).
+There are certainly benefits for those who practice diving, such as the physical activity, social interaction, and stress reduction it can provide, as well as the opportunity to immerse in nature and open blue spaces of water (2).
 However, the human body is very sensitive to changes in ambient pressure, with hyperbaric conditions producing pulmonary, circulatory, and cardiac changes during the compression and decompression stages of immersion in water.
-There are also serious risks, and apart from drowning, cold temperatures, and possible equipment failure, physiological changes can lead to complications such as oxygen toxicity, nitrogen narcosis, barotrauma to the lungs and sinuses, and decompression illness (DCI).
+There are serious risks as well, and apart from drowning, cold temperatures, and possible equipment failure, physiological changes can lead to complications such as oxygen toxicity, nitrogen narcosis, barotrauma to the lungs and sinuses, and decompression illness (DCI).

-DCI can affect the nervous system, and some studies have indicated that diving, even in the case of undocumented DCI, may cause alterations to cerebral white matter (WM) and affect cognitive functions.
+DCI can affect the nervous system, and some studies have indicated that diving itself, even in the case of undocumented DCI, may cause alterations to cerebral white matter (WM) and affect cognitive functions.
 However, results have been conflicting and hard to interpret, with some showing CNS lesions without a clear cause.
-Currently, no definite consensus has been reached, and further research is necessary to validate the investigations presented.
+Currently, no definite consensus has been reached and further research is necessary to validate the investigations presented.

-This review will look at the correlation between neurological complications and cerebral damage that have been presented thus far and the importance this may have for the long-term health outcome of those who partake in scuba diving.
+This review will look at the correlation between neurological complications and cerebral damage that has been presented as of now, and the importance this may have for the long-term health outcome of those who partake in scuba diving.

 Decompression illness

-DCI is caused by the formation of intravascular or extravascular gas bubbles resulting from decompression.
+DCI is caused by the formation of intravascular or extravascular gas bubbles as a result of decompression.
 This term encompasses both decompression sickness (DCS) and arterial gas embolism (AGE), the two main decompression pathologies that afflict scuba divers (3).
-Bubbles cause both DCS and AGE; In DCS, gas bubbles are formed in venous blood and tissue, and in AGE, the bubbles enter the arterial circulation.
-Each causes damage to the particular afflicted tissue through different mechanisms (4).
-DCS tends to have a delayed onset and progressively worsen after the dive, whereas AGE’s is sudden (5).
+Both DCS and AGE are caused by bubbles; In DCS gas bubbles are formed in venous blood and tissue, and in AGE the bubbles enter the arterial circulation.
+Each causes damage to the particular afflicted tissue by ways of different mechanisms (4).
+DCS tends to have a delayed onset, and progressively worsen after the dive, whereas that of AGE is sudden (5).

 Scuba divers breathe a mixture of gases that include oxygen, nitrogen, and sometimes helium.
-During descent, the increase in ambient pressure causes nitrogen to become dissolved in bodily fluids and tissues.
-The amount of nitrogen bubbles accumulated depends on the bottom time (time at reached depth) and the level of depth, in addition to numerous individual factors of variability.
+During descent, the increase in ambient pressure causes nitrogen to become dissolved in bodily fluids and tissues, and the amount of nitrogen bubbles that is accumulated depends on the bottom time (time at reached depth) and the level of depth, in addition to numerous individual factors of variability.
 During ascent, the change from a high to a lower-pressure environment draws the dissolved inert nitrogen out of these fluids and tissues.
-A slow, controlled ascent can allow nitrogen to be eliminated safely, but a critical amount of build-up with an uncontrolled or rapid ascent can cause it to revert to a gas and form bubbles in the blood or tissues, causing DCS (6).
-DCS is a multisystem disorder; symptoms can vary greatly, ranging from harmless joint pains to serious complications such as cerebral gas embolism and death (7).
+A slow, controlled ascent can allow nitrogen to be eliminated safely, but a critical amount of buildup with an uncontrolled or rapid ascent can cause it to revert to a gas and form bubbles in the blood or tissues, causing DCS (6).
+DCS is a multisystem disorder and symptoms can vary greatly, ranging from harmless joint pains to serious complications such as cerebral gas embolism and death (7).

-The extent of bubble formation, the gas load, predicts the severity of DCS, which can be classified into two types.
-Type I DCS, the milder form, involves the musculoskeletal system and skin, causing joint and limb pain and rashes or itching (8).
-Type II DCS, the serious form, involves the central nervous system (CNS), and the thoracic-level spinal cord is commonly affected.
-Although the spinal cord can be affected by Type II DCS, it is rare to have a cerebral injury in addition to a spinal cord injury (9).
-Although rare, cerebral DCI is very serious and life-threatening (10).
+The extent of bubble formation, the gas load, predicts the severity of DCS, which can be classified as two types.
+Type I DCS, the milder form, involves the musculoskeletal system and skin, causing joint and limb pain, and rashes or itching (8).
+Type II DCS, the serious form, involves the central nervous system (CNS) and the thoracic level spinal cord is commonly affected.
+Although the spinal cord can be affected by Type II DCS, it is rare to have cerebral injury in addition to spinal cord injury (9).
+Although rare, cerebral DCI is very serious and can be life-threatening (10).
 Nitrogen is far more soluble in fat when compared to blood.
 It is five times more soluble in lipids and adipose tissue, and fat will act as a nitrogen reservoir, suggesting that obesity could be a risk factor for DCS (11).
 The WM of the spinal cord is particularly sensitive as nitrogen is highly soluble in myelin (9).

-AGE occurs when bubbles enter the arterial circulation, possibly due to an overexpansion injury such as pulmonary barotrauma, which can result in emboli in distal arterioles and cause tissue or organ damage (12).
-Usually, the lungs can filter small bubbles in the venous system, which are unnoticeable.
-However, pulmonary barotrauma can be caused by breath-holding during ascent, uncontrolled ascent, or by lung diseases such as asthma or bronchitis, and leads to hyper lung expansion, which allows gas bubbles to enter directly into the bloodstream (13).
+AGE occurs when bubbles enter directly into arterial circulation, possibly due to an overexpansion injury such as pulmonary baurotrauma, where they can result in emboli in distal arterioles and cause tissue or organ damage (12).
+Usually, the lungs can filter small bubbles in the venous system, and they are unnoticeable.
+However, pulmonary baurotrauma can be caused by breath-holding during ascent, uncontrolled ascent, or by lung diseases such as asthma or bronchitis, and leads to lung hyperexpansion, which allows gas bubbles to enter directly into the blood stream (13).

 An AGE in the brain stem causes blood pressure to increase and dilatation of cerebral arterioles, leading to cerebrovascular autoregulation, cardiac arrhythmias, and possibly cardiac arrest and respiratory depression (13).
-In addition, immediate death can result if the gas bubbles in the brain stem are large enough to block blood flow (13).
+Immediate death can result if the gas bubbles in the brain stem are large enough to block blood flow (13).

 Both DCS and AGE, enveloped within the term DCI, follow the same course of treatment.
-Mild symptoms after diving may be ignored or attributed to other causes initially, but treatment must be initiated as soon as possible to improve the likelihood of a good outcome (14).
+Mild symptoms after diving may tend to be ignored or be attributed to other causes initially, but treatment must be initiated as soon as possible to improve the likelihood of a good outcome (14).
 The first course is breathing 100% oxygen by mask, followed by recompression with hyperbaric therapy (5).
-Treatment has high success rates, although serious cases require more recompression sessions, and there can be residual deficits and brain damage (3).
+Treatment has high rates of success, although serious cases require more recompression sessions and there can be residual deficits and brain damage (3).

-Proper dive safety procedures have been implemented to control the slow release of N during the ascent phase to minimize the risk of DCS (17), but apart from accidents and failure to adhere to protocol, numerous individual factors are risks for the development of DCS.
-Some potential risk factors include alcohol consumption, dehydration, overexertion, obesity, injury and fatigue, thermal stress, performing multiple ascents, consecutive dives and days of diving (13).
+Proper dive safety procedures have been implemented to control the slow release of N during the ascent phase to minimize the risk of DCS (17), but apart from accidents and failure to adhere to protocol, there are numerous individual factors that are risks for the development of DCS.
+Some of the potential risk factors include alcohol consumption, dehydration, overexertion, obesity, injury and fatigue, thermal stress, and performing multiple ascents, and consecutive dives and days of diving (13).

 CNS involvement in decompression illness

-DCS includes symptoms ranging from mild to severe, but neurological symptoms are well-documented and considered the hallmark of serious cases (9, 18).
-Neurological symptoms usually appear one hour after resurfacing and may include confusion, difficulty in concentration and coordination, paresthesia and dysesthesia, lethargy, vertigo, motor weakness, bowel and bladder dysfunction, and paralysis (8, 19).
-In addition, entrapped vascular bubbles may cause cellular injury, increased permeability of the blood-brain barrier (BBB), cerebral oedema (20), and stroke-like symptoms (3).
+DCS includes many different symptoms, ranging from mild to severe, but neurological symptoms are well-documented and considered the hallmark of serious cases (9,18).
+Neurological symptoms usually appear one hour after resurfacing and may include confusion, difficulty in concentration and coordination, paresthesia and dysesthesia, lethargy, vertigo, motor weakness, bowel and bladder disfunction, and paralysis (8,19).
+Entrapped vascular bubbles may cause cellular injury, increased permeability of the blood-brain barrier (BBB), cerebral edema (20), and stroke-like symptoms (3).
 There is also a greater risk of neurological DCS for divers with PFO, especially if it is large (15).

 Recreational divers breathe compressed air, which is commonly 79% nitrogen.
-In the CNS, nitrogen could be accumulated by myelin, the lipid-rich substance produced by glial cells, under hyperbaric conditions, although myelin alterations have not been studied in divers yet (21).
-Nitrogen is highly soluble in fat, and due to the high amount of blood flow to the brain and in the presence of hyperbaric conditions, the gas is carried and dissolves in the myelin sheaths of neurons, where the bubbles may cause mechanical disruption and affect the functioning of WM (21)(22).
+In the CNS, nitrogen could be accumulated by myelin, the lipid-rich substance produced by glial cells, under hyperbaric conditions, although myelin alterations have not been studied in divers as of yet (21).
+Nitrogen is highly soluble in fat and due to the high amount of blood flow to the brain, and in the presence of hyperbaric conditions, the gas is carried and dissolves in the myelin sheaths of neurons, where the bubbles may cause mechanical disruption and affect the functioning of WM (21,22).

 Different theories have been proposed to explain how bubbles damage the CNS.
 Arterial occlusion, venous infarction, and in situ nitrogen toxicity have been proposed as the cause.
-The presence of cerebral lesions from AGE similar to those of stroke, the fact that cerebral blood flow can be obstructed by bubbles, the higher risk of DCI in those with a PFO, and hypoperfused areas identified by single-photon emission computed tomography (SPECT) give support for damage by arterial occlusion (10, 23, 24).
-Microvascular damage may progress over time by “silent embolism” when inert gas bubbles cause slight damage that can accumulate with repeated dives.
-The “silent” bubbles could cause subclinical cerebral vasculopathy without the presence of DCI and lead to some unexplained findings in some studies (25).
+The presence of cerebral lesions from AGE similar to those of stroke, the fact that cerebral blood flow can be obstructed by bubbles, the higher risk of DCI in those with a PFO, and hypoperfused areas identified by single-photon emission computed tomography (SPECT) give support for damage by arterial occlusion (10,23,24).
+Microvascular damage may progress over time by “silent embolism”, when inert gas bubbles cause slight damage that can accumulate with repeated dives.
+The “silent” bubbles could cause subclinical cerebral vasculopathy, without the presence of DCI, and lead to some unexplained findings in some studies (25).
 Venous infarction may also be a cause and has been supported by different radiologic and histopathologic findings (26-28).
-Furthermore, the theory regarding in situ nitrogen toxicity claims that bubbles can alter nerve conduction and be toxic to neurons, leading to cytotoxic oedema and cell death (29); however, these mechanisms appear to be interlaced in patients, and the complexity of neurological DCI has yet to be elucidated.
+And finally, the theory regarding in situ nitrogen toxicity claims that bubbles can alter nerve conduction and be toxic to neurons, leading to cytotoxic edema and cell death (29).
+But these mechanisms appear to be interlaced in patients and the complexity of neurological DCI has yet to be elucidated.

 Cognitive impairment and white matter damage